-- If the independent review organization says yes to part or all of a request for a medical item or service, we must authorize the medical care coverage within 72 hours or provide the service within 14 calendar days after we receive the independent review organization's decision for standard requests or provide the service within 72 hours from the date the plan receives the independent review organization's decision for expedited requests. - If the independent review organization says yes to part or all of a request for a Medicare Part B prescription drug, we must authorize or provide the Medicare Part B prescription drug within 72 hours after we receive the independent review organization's decision for standard requests or within 24 hours from the date we receive the independent review organization's decision for expedited requests. - If this organization says no to part or all of your appeal, it means they agree with our plan that your request (or part of your request) for coverage for medical care should not be approved.
-(This is called "upholding the decision" or "turning down your appeal.")
-In this case, the independent review organization will send you a letter: - o Explaining its decision. - Notifying you of the right to a Level 3 appeal if the dollar value of the medical care coverage you are requesting meets a certain minimum.
-The written notice you get from the independent review organization will tell you the dollar amount you must meet to continue the appeals process. - o Telling you how to file a Level 3 appeal.
+- If the independent review organization says yes to part or all of a request for a expedited requests. - If the independent review organization says yes to part or all of a request for a decision for standard requests or within 24 hours from the date we receive the independent review organization's decision for expedited requests. - this case, the independent review organization will send you a letter: - Explaining its decision. - meet to continue the appeals process. - Telling you how to file a Level 3 appeal.